tclindner/hipchat-room-notification-api/CONTRIBUTING.md

 ### Code

-* Fork and clone the hipchat-room-notification-api repo
+* Fork and clone the hangouts-chat-api repo

 ### Install project dependencies